Have you ever ran a Google search for “How to stay motivated”?

 When you start something new and exciting, motivation comes built in.
-It’s strong at first, but when you hit a rough patch, the routine gets boring, or you don’t see results quickly enough, you might lose patience and throw in the towel or get discouraged.
+It’s strong at first, but when you hit a rough patch, the daily routine gets boring, or you don’t see results quickly enough, you might lose patience and throw in the towel or get discouraged.

 That’s when you turn to Google and search for “how to stay motivated”.
 You’ve exhausted your motivational energy.

 I’m not saying that there is anything wrong with using motivation as a means to give you a boost, but if we rely on motivation alone to achieve our goals in life, we’re sure to fail.

 Because there are so many things in life that drain our motivation and willpower.
 Some days, when things go perfectly well, it’s easy to stay motivated.

 On other days, you might face some tough situations that drain your energy and your mood, and when this happens, it’s easy to talk ourselves out of the things that are more difficult or mundane.

 This happens when we rely on motivation as an energy source and the more you rely on that, the more often you’re going to get derailed.
 But there’s a better way!
 Let’s reconnect with what our motivations were for even starting in the first place, also known as our reason why!

 Let me start with an example: Bob loved his job at XYZ Company, but he left to pursue a new career at ABC Company because it paid twice as much.
 Bob was financially motivated.
 He took the job to earn more money.